Fallon J. Mulerman-Orer

 Senior Associate

-Fallon focuses her practice on the defense of high exposure personal injury and general liability claims, including construction defect and property damage actions.
+Fallon focuses her practice on the defense of high exposure personal injury and general liability claims as well as construction and/or design defect claims, including property damage actions and complex tort claims.
+Fallon has developed a reputation as strong litigator.

-She has experience defending claims brought under Labor Law 240(1), 241(6) and 200 as well as motor vehicle and slip-and-fall accidents.
+She has represented general contractors, sub-contractors, construction managers and wholesale sellers of construction materials in all facets of construction litigation.
+Fallon also has experience defending claims brought under Labor Law 240(1), 241(6) and 200 as well as motor vehicle, slip/trip-and-fall accidents and dog bite cases.

 Education